NSF I-Corps Program

 - attend required cohort progress meetings 1-2 times per month for focused customer discovery training and valuable networking with past and present I-Corps site teams and mentors

-- receive reimbursement for up to $2,500 for eligible customer discovery expenses (domestic travel to industry trade shows, visits to potential customers and/or developing prototypes)
+- receive reimbursement for up to $2,500 for eligible customer discovery expenses (domestic travel to industry trade shows, visits to potential customers and/or developing prototypes, participation in cohort curriculum is required to be eligible for reimbursement)

 - become part of the Project Olympus incubator program (see Benefits to Becoming a PROBE [pdf])